wds4/DCoSL/bounties/curatedLists/phase1.md

 Phase 1: Curated Lists explorer
 =====

-Create a website where users can explore existing lists and list items.
-Comparable to lists.lol.
+Create a website where users can browse existing Curated Lists and observe the results of list curation using different seed users.
+Compare to [listr.lol](https://listr.lol) (plus the list curation calculations, minus the log in).

 ## Bounty: 10,000,000 sats